Animal Corner

 Mountain Gorilla Behaviour

-The Mountain Gorilla is a highly intelligent and gentle creature.
+The Mountain Gorilla is a highly intelligent and gentle animal.
 Despite a ferocious reputation, the Mountain Gorilla rarely makes use of his incredible strength.
 When it comes to defending the family or breeding rights, however, it does display dominance.

 Mountain gorillas wander around a home range of up to 15 square miles (39 square kilometres).
 Mountain Gorilla spend much of their time eating.
 Their food includes a variety of plants, along with a few insects and worms.
 At night, Mountain Gorillas make a nest to sleep in.
 Many lightweight gorillas nest in trees, making beds of bent branches.
 The heavier individuals may nest in grasses on the ground.
 Mountain Gorilla infants snuggle with their mothers for the night.